mIRC-Scripters/mirckb/docs/source/identifiers/sslcertsha256.rst

 (#E)

-<b>Welcome people who let mIRC create the 2048-bit RSA key, here is where they continue with installing their certificate.</b>
+**Welcome people who let mIRC create the 2048-bit RSA key, here is where they continue with installing their certificate.**

 Now "OK" your way out of the options menu, and mIRC is now using the certificate.
 You can confirm that you now have a certificate loaded, by using this command: